vinhngx/aiperf/docs/tutorial.md

 # Profiling with AIPerf

-This tutorial shows how to measure model performance across different inference solutions using AIPerf.
+This tutorial will demonstrate how you can use AIPerf to measure the performance of models using various inference solutions.

 ### Table of Contents
 - [Profile Qwen3-0.6B Using Dynamo](#dynamo-qwen3-0.6B)